interactiveimmersivehq/Introduction-to-touchdesigner/CHOPs/4-6-Common-CHOPs.md

 ##### Noise
 This CHOP generates a set of pseudo-random points according to the settings in the operators Parameters.
 There are 6 different algorithms to choose from, each with different characteristics and may suit some situations better than the others.
 The basis for each algorithm is the `seed` value.
-You can have 2 Noise CHOPs with the same values, and the noise would look the same, but if you change the seed, it will generate a set of points based on the new seed number, creating a different result.
+You can have 2 Noise CHOPs with the same values, and the noise would look the same, but if you change the seed, it will generate a set of points based on the new seed number, creating a different result. (ex.
+1 of *noise.toe*)

 To create movement, you can change values on the `Transform` page.
-If you enter `absTime.frame` to the first `Translate` field, you can see that the noise begins to scroll along the x-axis.
+If you enter `absTime.frame` to the first `Translate` field, you can see that the noise begins to scroll along the x-axis. (ex.
+2 of *noise.toe*)

-To create multiple channels of noise, go to the `Channel` page of the Parameters, and in the `Channel Names` field, enter the names of the channels separated by a space.
+To create multiple channels of noise, go to the `Channel` page of the Parameters, and in the `Channel Names` field, enter the names of the channels separated by a space. (ex.
+3 of *noise.toe*)

 The number of samples you would like to generate is determined by the settings on the `Channel` page, with the `Start`, `End`, and `Sample Rate`.
 The amount of time multiplied by the sample rate.
 But if you only need 1 sample at a time, you can go to the `Common` page, and turn the `Time Slice` toggle to `On`.
-This creates 1 random value per channel for each frame, which requires less CPU usage.
+This creates 1 random value per channel for each frame, which requires less CPU usage. (ex.
+4 of *noise.toe*)

 ##### Pattern
 The Pattern CHOP generates a function that is a set amount, or array, of samples.